The legacy tool for managing cookbook dependencies. Policyfiles should be used instead.

 A collection of tools to aide in development of Chef Infra cookbooks.
 It uses the full stack installer to give you everything you need to get going in one package.
-You can download it at Chef Workstation.
+You can download it at Chef Downloads.

 The repository structure in which cookbooks are authored, tested, and maintained.
 View an example of the chef-repo.

 A lightweight Chef Infra Server that runs in-memory on the local machine during a Chef Infra Client run.
 Also known as local mode.

 A cookbook is the fundamental unit of configuration and policy distribution in Chef Infra.

 A linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logic mistakes in your code.